-- 6.28 Where a decision cannot wait until the next Council or relevant policy committee meeting, then under the Constitution the Chief Executive and the Directors are empowered to take all necessary decisions in cases of emergency or urgency (Constitution Part 3, Section 7 Scheme of Delegation to Officers, paragraph 7.4d).
-The definition of emergency and urgency is setout in the Constitution in Part 3, Section 7, paragraph 7.5. - 6.29 Delegated Authority Forms should be used for such decisions and can be obtained from Democratic Services.
+- 6.28 Where a decision cannot wait until the next Council or relevant policy committee meeting, then under the Constitution the Chief Executive and the Directors are empowered to take all necessary decisions in cases of emergency or urgency (Constitution Appendix 2 Scheme of Delegation to Officers, paragraph 3.1).. - 6.29 Delegated Authority Forms should be used for such decisions and can be obtained from the Chief Executive's Office.